Neutone/neutone_sdk/README.md

 We offer functionality for both loading models locally and contributing them to the library of models that are available to anyone running the plugin.
 By encapsulating common challenges such as variable buffer sizes, sample rate conversion, delay compensation, and control parameter handling within a unified, model-agnostic interface, our framework enables seamless interoperability between neural models and host plugins while allowing users to work entirely in Python.
 To date, the SDK has powered various different applications such as audio effect emulation, timbre transfer, and sample generation, as well as seen adoption by researchers, educators, companies, and artists alike.

+Currently we provide two different plugins:
+- FX for realtime models
+- Gen for non-realtime models, currently in beta.

 ## Why use the Neutone SDK